heysokam/defragmm/Text/mmod.vq3 Physics.md

 Definition, Ruleset, Concepts and Reference Examples
 ************************************

-This text explains the idea for a vq3-oriented trickjumps/tech mode, based around the code that Lumia is writing for mmod defrag.
+This text explains the idea for a vq3-oriented trickjumps/tech mode (tag), based around the code that Lumia is writing for mmod defrag.
 It has the same root physics of vq3, but with added technical mechanics that give mappers tools to also design around difficulty-of-completion value, and not only time-to-complete in isolation.
 Time-to-complete should be important too, just not the only core goal like in regular strafing/weapons defrag maps.